dtluther/TIL/oop_review/oop_notes.md

-# Notes on Object Orient Programming
+# Notes on Object-Oriented Programming

 ### What Is Object-Oriented Programming?
 * A programming paradigm based on the concept of objects